Best clubs in Singapore

 As for the music, Drip offers underground house and EDM in the main Drip Room, but often spices things up with some hip hop and top 40 hits in the Salt Room.

 When it comes to nightclubs, Zouk is always a safe bet.
-It has 3 rooms dedicated to different types of music.
-While Phuture blasts mostly Hip Hop and R&B, Capital serves up old school Pop, House and Electronic.
-Queen, on the other hand, is a more lowkey cocktail bar where you most likely won’t have to yell in your friend’s ears over the loud music.
+It has 3 sections dedicated to different types of music.
+While Phuture blasts mostly Hip Hop and R&B, Capital serves up old school Pop, House, and Electronic.
+Zouk, on the other hand, is the main area where international guest DJs spin the decks.
+Genres include a range of Hip Hop, EDM, and Techno.

 This weekend, take it to the dance floor, bounce from room to room, and fist-pump your night away.

-There’s more to Clarke Quay than just dive bars, Zouk and Haidilao.
-There’s also the buzzing Yang, where you can grind to the beats of your favourite K-Pop tunes and Top 40 hits.
+There’s more to Clarke Quay than just dive bars, Zouk, and Haidilao.
+There’s also the buzzing PULSE, formerly known as Yang, where you can grind to the beats of your favourite K-Pop tunes and Top 40 hits performed by live bands.

 CE LA VI might be a little smaller than other clubs, but that only adds to the energy and atmosphere at this ultra-modern rooftop lounge.